silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 It seems pretty hard to divide the trip by time, so I'd rather split it by location, starting with Lower Manhattan.
 It's famous for taking a cruise to the Statue of Liberty and posing beneath the Wall Street Bull.
-There's also Wall Street itself, the stock exchange, and plenty of tall office buildings, hence it's name, the Financial District.
-Trinity Church is impressive.
-Squeezed between so many sky scrapers, it does stand out with its beautiful Gothic Revival style exterior, stained glass windows and peaceful cemetery.
+There's also Wall Street itself, the stock exchange, and plenty of gigantic office buildings, hence it's name, the Financial District.
+At the intersection of Wall Street, Beaver Street and Pearl Street, I came across a building that looked stragely familiar and realised I was looking at the real life location of the Continental hotel from John Wick.
+On Broadway, betwen the buildings, the Trinity Church is making an impression.
+Squeezed between so many sky scrapers, it does stand out with its beautiful Gothic Revival style exterior, stained glass windows and peaceful cemetery with cherry trees and lots of flowers.

 Equally impressive is the World Trace Center subway station, both from the inside and the outside.
 It was designed by the Spanish architect Santiago